jthellin/SMAP_WEB/README.md

 # Site Mapper Web App
 ### Written By Jackson Thellin
 Generates interactive visual tree graphs using Burp Suite site maps.
 Users may make various edits to the graph and open it later using a smap file.
+If you don't work at NetSPI, you cannot use this.

 ## Installation
 Clone the github reopsitory